Delboy/DryDrops/TESTING.md

 - When submitting a review of 5 stars, random elements all over the page would turn yellow and stars would appear randomly.
 I realised I had accidentally pasted an i class element with no closing tags in the product-ratings html.

 - The quantity buttons on the product detail page were not responding - Somehow the qty-input class from the input box had been removed.
-Soon as I re-entered them, they began working.
+As soon as I re-entered them, they began working.

 - The message inside the toast for viewing previous orders wasn't showing the date but instead a placeholder.
 This was because I forgot to make the string an f string.
 Also, the date of the order was given to the millisecond so I formatted it to just show the day, month, year, hour, minute, second.